 The 567 is bringing creative life to downtown Macon through exhibits, art classes, creative events, and small business development.

 The 567 Center for Renewal is a non-profit community space for entrepreneurs, artists, and musicians who bring a collaboratively creative life to downtown Macon and surrounding areas through events, classes, and business development.
-We offer an art gallery, all-ages music venue, and business incubator.
+We offer an art gallery,event space, and business incubator.
 We also offer art classes and workshops.
-Check our website for more information and a calendar of upcoming events.
+Explore our website for more information and a calendar of upcoming events.

 Our mission and vision